tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 ### 3. Assembler

-[Assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) is a software tool that translates code written in assembly language into machine code or an intermediate code. _Assembly language_ is a low-level programming language that is specific to a particular computer architecture.
+[Assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler){: target="_blank" rel="noopener noreferrer"} is a software tool that translates code written in assembly language into machine code or an intermediate code. _Assembly language_ is a low-level programming language that is specific to a particular computer architecture.
 It uses _mnemonic_ codes and symbols to represent the machine-level instructions of a computer's central processing unit (CPU).

 - The output of the assembler is typically a binary file containing the machine code instructions that can be executed by the computer's CPU.
 - Assemblers identify syntax errors in the program during the assembly process.
 Common syntax errors in assembly language include issues such as incorrect mnemonics, missing operands, or improper use of directives.